 Sweet & Tangy Butternut

-This dish is inspired by Agrodolce, an Italian condiment that is both sour ("agro") and sweet ("dolce").
-This sticky, tart sauce is typically made with sugar or honey, vegetables or aromatics like garlic and onions, dried fruit such as raisins, and red or white wine vinegar.
-For our twist on an agrodolce, we toss roasted butternut squash, chickpeas, and shallot in a sweet, sticky balsamic glaze.
-We serve this over mild millet, a gluten-free, protein-rich grain.
+Inspired by Agrodolce, an Italian condiment that is both sour ("agro") and sweet ("dolce"), this dinner features roasted butternut squash, chickpeas, and shallot in a sweet, sticky balsamic glaze.
+We serve this over mild millet: a gluten-free, protein-rich grain.

 Nutrition (per serving)